jSwAggy01/C-Sharp-Notes-Projects/README.md

-# C-Sharp-Notes-Projects
+# Foundational C# with Microsoft - Notes and Projects
-Documentation of notes and projects completed while pursuing my Foundational C# with Microsoft - Developer Certification.
+This repository contains documentation of all of the notes and projects I completed while pursuing my Foundational C# with Microsoft Developer Certification via [freeCodeCamp](https://www.freecodecamp.org/learn/).